walkeralicia/Anorexia_CNV_GWAS/README.md

-﻿# Genome-wide CNV Association Study
+﻿# CNV Genome-wide Association Study

- This Github contains the workflow pipeline to conduct a rare Copy Number Variant (rCNV) genome-wide association study (GWAS) within the UK Biobank (UKB) using Anorexia Nervosa (AN) and Body Mass Index (BMI) as the outcomes.
-The pipeline also meta-analyses UKB summary statistics with the Anorexia Nervosa Genetics Initiative (ANGI) study using Stouffer's method.
+ This Github contains a workflow pipeline to conduct a rare copy number variant genome wide association study (CNV-GWAS) and accompanies the article "Genome-wide CNV-association study in 8,674 individuals with anorexia nervosa".

  # Citations

- If you use scripts from this Github please consider citing the article:
+If you use scripts from this Github please cite the article: ref (TBC).

+ # CNV Input Data

+ In this pipeline, CNV input data is acquired from the UK Biobank (UKB) called by Kendal et al. and results are meta-analysed with summary statistics from the Anorexia Nervosa Genetics Initiaitve (ANGI) study using Stouffer's method.

  # Pipeline

 Folders **/01_Samples** and **/02_CNVs** describe AN phenotype extraction and CNV-level quality-control specific to acquired UKB input data.

-All downstream folders describe a general CNV-burden workflow pipeline that can be applied on any CNV data that is in PLINK cfile format (i.e., .cnv, .fam, .map).
+All downstream folders describe a general CNV-burden pipeline that can be applied on any CNV data that is in PLINK cfile format (i.e., .cnv, .fam, .map) and on any set of covariates (e.g., PCs, Sex, Age, Array type, etc.).

  Folders with scripts: